Escaping Plato's Cave: JAM for Aligning Independently Trained Vision and Language Models: Introduction

 \section{Introduction}

 Neural networks trained on different modalities, datasets, and objectives typically inhabit disjoint representational spaces.
-Yet an emerging hypothesis suggests that these models — despite having no shared supervision, architecture, or training regime — may still converge toward a common statistical model of reality.
-This hypothesis is known as the Platonic Representation Hypothesis (PRH) \cite{platonic}, whose naming is inspired by Plato’s Allegory of the Cave \cite{plato}, which describes individuals who observe only shadows of objects cast on the wall of a cave and mistake these projections for the entirety of reality.
-In our context, training data and unimodal representations are the ``shadows'' or ``projections'' of reality.
-The true structure, or Platonic representation, lies behind the wall: a latent alignment of semantics that multiple models might uncover despite training in isolation.
+Yet the Platonic Representation Hypothesis (PRH) \cite{platonic} suggests that these models—despite having no shared supervision, architecture, or training regime—may nonetheless converge toward a common statistical model of reality.
+The naming of PRH is inspired by Plato’s Allegory of the Cave \cite{plato}, which describes individuals who observe only shadows of objects cast on the wall of a cave and mistake these projections for the entirety of reality.
 This hypothesis has been discussed under several philosophical and empirical lenses, including convergent realism in the philosophy of science and the Anna Karenina scenario \cite{stitching} in representation learning, which suggests that all well-performing models may ultimately resemble each other.

-However, most evidence to date remains observational, relying on statistical metrics that infer compatibility.
-These methods quantify correlations but do not suggest practical recipies for creating multimodal models from aligning unimodal ones.
-In this work, we develop a method to escape Plato's Cave, enabling two independently trained models with different modalities to work together.
+However, most evidence remain observational, relying on statistical metrics that infer compatibility at a \textit{coarse-grained level}.
+These methods quantify global correlations across feature spaces, but do not provide practical mechanisms for constructing multimodal systems from unimodal ones, nor do they illuminate where alignment fails.
+Crucially, the limitations emerge in \textit{fine-grained contextual settings}, where multiple candidate descriptions may share overall semantics yet differ in specific details.
+For example, distinguishing whether an image contains a dog is a coarse judgment, but deciding between ``a brown dog chasing a red ball’’ and ``a brown dog chasing a blue ball’’ requires contextual sensitivity to subtle compositional cues.
+It is precisely in these cases (i.e., where local semantic differences matter) that the true challenge of alignment lies.